yugabyte/yugabyte-db/docs/content/latest/admin/ysql-dump.md

 To exclude table data for only a subset of tables in the database, see `--exclude-table-data`.

-### --superuser | -S
+### -S *username* --superuser *username*

-Specify the superuser user name to use when disabling triggers.
-This is relevant only if [`--disable-triggers`](#disable-triggers) is used.
+Specify the superuser username to use when disabling triggers.
+This is relevant only if `--disable-triggers` is used.
 (Usually, it's better to leave this out, and instead start the resulting script as superuser.)

-### --table | -t
+### -t *table* | --table *table*

-Dump only tables with names matching table.
-For this purpose, `table` includes views, materialized views, sequences, and foreign tables.
+Dump only tables with names matching *table*.
+For this purpose, "table" includes views, materialized views, sequences, and foreign tables.
 Multiple tables can be selected by writing multiple `-t` switches.
 Also, the table parameter is interpreted as a pattern according to the same rules used by `psql \d` commands (see Patterns), so multiple tables can also be selected by writing wildcard characters in the pattern.
-When using wildcards, be careful to quote the pattern if needed to prevent the shell from expanding the wildcards; see [Examples](#examples).
+When using wildcards, be careful to quote the pattern if needed to prevent the shell from expanding the wildcards.

 The `-n` and `-N` switches have no effect when `-t` is used, because tables selected by `-t` will be dumped regardless of those switches, and non-table objects will not be dumped.